-Interested in learning Foreign Language Courses in JNU?
+Interested in Foreign Language Courses in JNU?
 How to apply and get admission in Jawaharlal Nehru University?
-This ultimate guide will help you find all the relevant and important information about Eligibility Criteria, 2019 – 2020 Entrance Exam, Admission procedure, Syllabus, Sample and Previous year question Papers, List of Centres and Departments dedicated to foreign language study in JNU, List of courses, Fees, Important dates, etc.
+This ultimate guide will help you find all the important information about Eligibility Criteria, 2019 – 2020 Entrance Exam, Admission procedure, Syllabus, Sample and Previous year question Papers, List of Centres and Departments dedicated to foreign language study in JNU, List of courses, Fees, Important dates, and more.

 Jawaharlal Nehru University is one of India’s top-ranked central university located in New Delhi, India.
-Established in 1969, It constituted under the Jawaharlal Nehru University Act 1966, (53 of 1966).
-The University has been based on a campus spread over approximately 1000 acres of land on the Aravali range in New Delhi.
+Established in 1969, JNU has been based on a campus spread over approximately 1000 acres of land on the Aravali range in New Delhi.
 JNU has over 7300 students, who come from all parts of the country and abroad, and from all sections of society.

 School of Language, Literature & Culture Studies (SLL&CS)